schoettl/flexible_identity/README.md

 # Current Status

+This add-on does not work anymore since Thunderbird 68 or so...

+See comments and user ratings here: https://addons.thunderbird.net/de/thunderbird/addon/flexible-identity/

+- **2020-11-21**: Now I can at least install the plugin again.
+Languages are not correct at all.
+Changes in API are a big TODO.
-- 2020-11-20: I intend to upgrade this plugin to work with current Thunderbird.
+- **2020-11-20**: I intend to upgrade this plugin to work with current Thunderbird.
 Because this plugin is much better than e.g. Identity Chooser ;) I hope I can give it a try this weekend.

 # Flexible Identity